Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ![google search for "python float"](image-10.png)

 Unless you scroll down, which provides a link to inherent floating point limitations, and the CPython internal representation of floats.
-Neither of which tell you what methods you can call on a flow.
+Neither of which tell you what methods you can call on a float.

 ![further results for google search](image-11.png)